camunda-community-hub/camunda-8-helm-profiles/README.md

 http://tasklist.54.210.85.151.nip.io
 ```

 Several of the profiles in this project use [nip.io](https://nip.io) for convenience.
-You're always welcome to substitute you're own domain name.
-To do so, might take some manual configuration.
+You're always welcome to substitute your own domain name.
+To do so, you may need to make some manual configuration changes.